 - reduce the level of disability that results from a stroke

-The most common symptoms to look out for are blurred vision, slurred speech or muscle weakness when otherwise feeling well.
+The most common symptoms to look out for are blurred vision, slurred speech or muscle weakness when in other ways feeling well.

 Check for the following:

 - face – has their face fallen on one side?
 Can they smile?

 - arms – can they raise both arms and keep them there?

 - time – time to call 999 if you see any single one of these signs

 A full-blown stroke could include: